 Porcupines are afraid of humans and tend to run away when confronted.
 This is one of the reasons why they are mainly nocturnal.

 A porcupine will only attack if cornered and can no longer flee.
 At first, it gives a warning sign by stamping its feet and raising the quills to make it look bigger.

-If you remain undeterred and do not back away, the animal will have no other option but to charge at you.
+If you remain undeterred and do not back away, the animal will have no option but to charge you.
 Porcupines rarely attack humans unless they are disturbed.

-These animals are afraid of humans and perceive them the same way they would with predators.
+These animals fear humans and perceive them the way they would predators.
 Porcupines will not bite you or your pets.
 They only use their spikes to attack an intruder.

 How do I Minimize the Chances of my Pet Having a Confrontation With Porcupines?